bitovi/academy/src/typescript/11-generics/generics.md

 In this section, you will:

-- Understand the fundamentals and objectives of generic functions
+- Understand the fundamentals and objectives of generic functions.
-- Create generic classes
+- Create generic classes.
-- Combine recursion with generic classes
+- Combine recursion with generic classes.
-- Create recursive generics
+- Create recursive generics.

 ## Objective 1: Basic Generics

+### Introducing generics

 Generics are a way of writing abstract code that allows the determination of types to be handled when the code is used.
 Generics let us reuse code for different types and improve maintainability.
-Let's see how with a small example.
+Let’s see how with a small example.

 Consider a function that wraps a value in an object: